Vitols999/QMS-WIKI/DocGettingStarted.md

 ![Alt text](images/DocGettingStarted/maproom3.png)

 However the right hand canvas is still empty.
-To actually display a map you have to activate it by a right click on the entry in the list and selecting _Activate_.
+To actually display a map you have to activate it by a right-click on the entry in the list and selecting _Activate_.
 You can activate several maps at a time.
 And you can use drag-n-drop to move the activated maps in the list.
 The top most map is drawn first.
 The one at the bottom of the active list is drawn last.